The Grasshopper Planter

 “How did we do this?” you may ask.
 We used our cool parametric computer program, grasshopper, which “plugs into” Rhino, our 3D computer design program of choice.

+To the right you see a visualization of the relationship between each of the project pieces.
 Each node represents a command.
 “Draw a line,” for example, or “extrude a curve.”
 The project reveals itself as you assemble the commands.
 One interesting thing about designing this way is that you don’t predesign the project forms.
 Rather, they emerge as you input the project parameters.
 That’s a game changer!

 Working at a small scale like this is a great way to learn skills and continue to develop our design sensibility.